TTNRT/status-code/content/issues/2023-12-06-midwest-outage.md

 2023-12-06 at 5:29 PM: Debian is now installed to the SD Card.
 System will be online soon.
 We appreciate your patiance during this time.

 2023-12-06 at 6:46 PM: The webserver is online.
 However, it needs a bit more configuration.
 Please wait for more updates..

+2023-12-06 at 7:29 PM: This operation is now completed.
+The issue is resolved and no errors have been reported